Yoga is on UNESCO’s list. But it is not the first one.

 4. Sankirtana, ritual singing, drumming and dancing of Manipur

 It celebrates and marks various events in the lives of Vaisnava people in Manipur.
 Traditionally, two drummers provide music to ten singer-dancers who perform for devotees that have surrounded them.
-Since it celebrates the relationship between and individual and the community, the art form itself is looked at the manifestation of god.
+Since it celebrates the relationship between an individual and the community, the art form itself is looked at the manifestation of God.

 It is a ritual theatre and dance drama originating from Kerala again.
 It is a temple art form held after the harvest and depicts the battle between goddess Kali and the demon, Darika.
 It is performed in different villages along the rivers Chalakkudy Puzha, Periyar and Moovattupuzha.
 Performers purify themselves by fasting and praying.
 The young performers work as apprentice under the old ones.
 Hence, culture gets transmitted from a generation to the other.